"Syuzhet for Dummies" (updated 2025)

-There’s been quite a bit of discussion of Matthew Jockers’ “Syuzhet”package since it was first released in February of this year.
-The discussion that I have seen has been entirely on scholarly blogs; I haven’t been to any DH conferences where this was discussed so I may have missed some threads.
-The blog posts I have read about this, however, are remarkably smart, thoughtful, and respectful.
-When we talked about Syuzhet in class in our DH class this past week, one of my students noted that if this same back-and-forth had taken place in scholarly journals it would have taken years to have the conversation play out.
+There was quite a bit of discussion of Matthew Jockers’ “Syuzhet”package when it was first released in February 2015.
+The initial discussion was largely on scholarly blogs.
+When we talked about Syuzhet in class in our DH class that fall, one of my students noted that if this same back-and-forth had taken place in scholarly journals it might have taken years to have the conversation play out.
 So: score one for scholarly blog conversation.

-My goal here is *not* to add anything substantive or new to the discussion (besides a few graphs from six George Eliot novels below), but rather to describe my own learning curve and give others (including students) a few tips as to how to do things in order to play around further.
-In short, "Syuzhet for Dummies" -- where by "dummies" I mean "smart readers of literature who have simply never had any reason in the past to mess around with code."
+My goal here is not to add anything substantive or new to the discussion (besides a few graphs from six George Eliot novels below), but rather to describe my own learning curve and give others (including students) a few tips as to how to do things to play around further.
+In short, "Syuzhet for Dummies" -- where, by "dummies" I just mean non-coders.
+(Though note, if you get comfortable doing this you'll no longer be purely a non-coder.)

 I’ll start with a brief summary of the scholarly debate about Jockers’ work and method as I understand it, and then give readers a step-by-step account of how to emulate the process of using the R programming language in order to apply them to other texts.